 1940s – 1960s

 In the middle of the 20th century, the logo moved away from political aspects.
-The artists focused on the shamrock by removing any mention of the Great Seal and enlarging the letters “GS” to take up the vacant space.
+The artists focused on the shamrock by removing any mention of the Great Seal and enlarging the letters “GS” to occupy the vacant space.
 The main element is surrounded by a rectangular frame of 16 small white clover leaves.

 1960s – 1978